 This personal blog began in September 2003.
 In June 2005, I began posting regularly at the international relations group blog, Duck of Minerva, though my output has slowed in recent years.
 From August 2009 until late 2012, I wrote occasional blog posts on Climate Politics: IR and the Environment for e-International Relations (e-IR).

 My wife reads this blog and often sends me articles or tidbits for topical consideration.
 We live with two mutts of unknown origin that were born in July 2005.
-Our oldest daughter is recent college graduate who works for AmeriCorps while applying for graduate school and her sister is a college sophomore.
+Our oldest daughter attends graduate school and her sister is a college junior.

 Visit this blog's homepage.